byu-cpe/ecen330/_labs/project.md

 Create a *lab_project* directory in your repository and place **_all_** your code files there.

+## FAQs

+**Q: Can I use a custom piece of hardware, like a video game controller?**

+A: Yes, but obviously this makes grading more difficult.
+In this case your project should have an option to use the I/O on the board (buttons, switches, touchscreen) instead.
+This option should be the default when you submit your code so I can try out your project without the piece of hardware.

+Then, in your Youtube video you should explain the optional hardware and the complexity that was involved in supporting it (so that you can get credit for that work).

+**Q: How should we share code between team members?**

+A: I suggest you create a private Github repository.
+You can go to <https://github.com/byu-cpe/ecen330_student> and click *Use This Template* to create a private repository with all of the starter 330 code.
+You would then want to put any necessary code (ie. buttons and switches drivers) into this repository.

+**Q: How do I know if my project is *difficult* enough?**

+A: Designing projects from scratch is difficult.
+I think most people will probably try and implement too much, and find themselves running out of time to get it done on time.
+Pick a project that has some meaningful complexity (like timely user input in the Simon lab, or a smart computer player in the tic-tac-toe lab), but keep it fairly simple overall.

+**Q: Advice?**

+A: Make sure you submit something that compiles, runs, and does something meaningful.
+Even if you don't get your entire project done in time.

+That means you should work incrementally, and save progress regularly.
+Once you have something working, make it sure it works well, and then save a copy before moving on to add more functionality.
+Git works well for this.

 ## Submission

 **Be careful to follow these instructions carefully.
 If your code doesn't compile and run properly, you will lose points.**